1974 Úrvalsdeild

 Following are the results of the Úrvalsdeild, the top tier of the Icelandic football pyramid, in the 1974 season.

 Overview

 It was contested by 8 teams, and ÍA won the championship. ÍA's Teitur Þórðarson was the top scorer with 9 goals.

-League standings
+Final league table

 Results

 Each team played every opponent once home and away for a total of 14 matches.

+Relegation play-offs

+The match was played on 5 October 1974.